redsh4de/monero-site/src/content/moneropedia/en/merge-mining.md

 ---
-entry: 'Merge Mining'
+entry: "Merge Mining"
-summary: 'The process of mining two or more blockchains at the same time'
+summary: "The process of mining two or more blockchains at the same time"
 title: Merge Mining
-terms: ["merge-mine", "merge-mining", "merged-mining","merge-mined"]
+terms: ["merge-mine", "merge-mining", "merged-mining", "merge-mined"]
 ---

 ### The Basics